MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configuring-Alternate-Login-ID.md

 - **Hybrid Modern Authentication** - Provides all of the benefits of Modern Authentication and provides users the ability to access on-premises applications using authorization tokens obtained from the cloud.

 >[!NOTE]
+>The term **Modern Authentication**, in this document, means that you have modern authentication turned on for Exchange Online and Skype for Business Online.
+>
+>The term **Hybrid Modern Authentication (HMA)** means that you have modern authentication enabled for your on-premisis servers.
+>
-> For the best possible experience, Microsoft highly recommends Hybrid Modern Authentication.
+> For the best possible experience, Microsoft highly recommends **Hybrid Modern Authentication**.